Guide to Commodity Trading Secrets

 How did this all play out for him?
 Well, in one year when he made over a million dollars trading cotton futures, he ended up filing a net loss in trading for the year.
 That’s right – his horrifically bad silver trading had more than wiped out every bit of his huge profits from trading cotton.

 (Fortunately, this story does have a happy ending.
-After two or three years of stubbornly losing money trading the silver market, the gentleman did finally accept the fact that, “I just can’t trade silver,” and very wisely stopped doing so.
+After two or three years of stubbornly losing money trading the silver market, the gentleman did finally accept the fact that “I just can’t trade silver,” and very wisely stopped doing so.
 He continued piling up a fortune trading cotton over the next several years, and finally retired from trading with the very concise proclamation that, “I’ve made enough money and I’ve had enough fun.”)

 And so we say: Find your market.
 It may take some time – and some losing trades – to do this, but it isn’t really all that difficult to determine, over a reasonable period of time, what you seem to have a knack for trading – and what you don’t have a knack for trading.
 A simple review of your trades over, say, a six-month period should pretty clearly show you what markets you’re frequently doing well in and what markets you aren’t.
 As you trade, you’ll probably also develop a feel for which markets you feel most confident in trading.
 Trust your instincts on that score.
 If profitably trading oil futures comes easily to you, then just stick with that, and don’t go trying to complicate your life by trying to master trading some market that’s obviously difficult for you.
-Why make your trading life more difficult than it need be?
+Why make your trading life more difficult than it needs to be?
 You’ll likely fare much better by gradually picking up related markets such as natural gas or heating oil.

 Large institutional traders such as banks have learned this basic truth about trading well.
 At the trading desks in a bank, you’ll rarely, if ever, find the same person assigned to trading both the gold market and the soybean market.
 The common arrangement is to have commodity trading very specialized, usually with one trader or one team assigned to trading just one segment of the futures markets, such as energy futures or precious metals futures.